Rikonardo/KiORM/README.md

 }
 ```
 As you see, we are using `Long` instead of `long` here.
 KiORM would automatically care about object <-> primitive converting.

+You can also combine serializer with computed field.

 ### Exceptions